cdklabs/cdklabs-projen-project-types/README.md

 Any release functionality must be implemented.

 - `vscodeWorkspace: boolean`\
-You can specifify if a VSCode Workspace file should be created for the monorepo.
+You can specify if a VSCode Workspace file should be created for the monorepo.

 #### Workspaces